 Launched in September 2019 through a partnership of Engineers Without Borders UK and the Efficiency for Access Coalition, the Efficiency for Access Design Challenge is embedded within the curriculum and is open to students who are in the final year of their Bachelor or during a Masters degree.
-We have collaborated with universities in Bangladesh, Kenya, Uganda and the UK this year to:
+We have collaborated with universities in Bangladesh, Ethiopia, India, Kenya, Nepal, Uganda and the UK this year to:

 - Raise awareness and inspire student engagement in the off-grid sector.